krissh6563-droid/News-Website-Django/README.md

 ## Features

-- **User Authentication**: Users can create accounts, log in, and securely manage their profiles.

 - **News Categories**: News articles are categorized into different topics, making it easy for users to explore news relevant to their interests.